-The NTA conducts the CUET UG exam in an online CBT mode.
+The NTA will conduct the CUET UG in an online CBT (computer-based test) mode.
 It will have three sections and a total of 37 papers.
-The test will solely comprise multiple-choice-based questions.
-There will be 50 compulsory questions in each paper, carrying 5 marks each.
-There will be a deduction of 1 mark for each incorrect answer.
-Overall, the CUET full marks for each paper will be 250.
-CUET exam pattern outlines that a student can choose a minimum of 3 to a maximum of 5 subjects in CUET; the overall full marks in CUET for a student can vary from 750 - 1250.
+The test will solely comprise multiple-choice-based questions (MCQs).
+The CUET 2026 exam pattern outlines that a student can choose a maximum of 5 subjects in CUET, which need not be compulsorily studied by students in class 12.
+Overall, the full marks for each paper in CUET will be 250.

-Latest CUET Exam Pattern: Highlights
+CUET Exam Pattern: Highlights

 CUET Exam Pattern & Marking Scheme